 - Distance from Thamel: Around 60-minutes by taxi.

 5. Swayambhunath Stupa

-It begins with steps, many of them, 365 of them to be exact, represent 365-steps to Illuminati.
-It’s once you reach the great heights at Swayambhunath Stupa, also known as the Monkey temple when you’ll witness the incredible views that are there before you.
-It certainly makes for an ideal sightseeing opportunity, which is even better at sunrise or sunset.
+Once you reach the great heights at Swayambhunath Stupa, also known as the Monkey temple, you’ll witness the incredible views there before you.
+It certainly makes for an ideal sightseeing opportunity, even better at sunrise or sunset.

 - Distance from Thamel: 30-minute walk or 10-minute taxi ride.